 Internet Democracy Project, CDT, IFLA and Access, Civil Society: COMMENT: ORIGINAL PARA 3 HAS BEEN MOVED DOWN.

-Lack of sufficient investment in digital inclusion measures.
+Merged with para 46 during the meeting.

-Integration of the WSIS+10 and the Post-2015 processes and creating a mechanism to fully align the objective of the WSIS Action Lines with the Post-2015 Development Agenda.
+Deleted

-Sweden, Government: Integration of the WSIS+10 and the Post-2015 processes and creating a mechanism to fully align the objective of the WSIS Action Lines with the Post-2015 Development Agenda.
+Sweden, Government: Fully aligning the objectives of the WSIS Action Lines with the Post-2015 Development Agenda.

 The need for increasing the low global, regional and national awareness about the relevance of WSIS to national economic development-related strategies and policies and the positive role it could play in the development of national strategies and policies, which underpins global development of ICTs, promote investment in ICTs and infrastructure, and foster entrepreneurship and innovation.
 [Preliminarily Agreed]